asticode/go-astilectron/readme.md

 For everything to work properly we need to fetch 2 dependencies : [astilectron](https://github.com/asticode/astilectron) and [Electron](https://github.com/electron/electron). `.Start()` takes care of it by downloading the sources and setting them up properly.

 In case you want to embed the sources in the binary to keep a unique binary you can use the **NewDisembedderProvisioner** function to get the proper **Provisioner** and attach it to `go-astilectron` with `.SetProvisioner(p Provisioner)`.
 Check out the [example](https://github.com/asticode/go-astilectron/tree/master/examples/5.single_binary_distribution/main.go) to see how to use it with [go-bindata](https://github.com/jteeuwen/go-bindata).

+Beware when trying to add your own app icon as you'll need 2 icons : one compatible with MacOSX (.icns) and one compatible with the rest (.png for instance).

 If no BaseDirectoryPath is provided, it defaults to the user's home directory path.